Bigaston/pico-8-newgrounds-tutorial/README.md

 end
 ```

 Now, we are going to setup the Unlock Medals sound and visual effect in PICO-8.
-We are going to use the pin 0 for the triger and the pin 1 for the number of the medals.
+We are going to use the pin 0 for the trigger and the pin 1 for the number of the medals.

-Let's setup a function to detect that.
+Let us setup a function to detect that.
 You have to put it in the `_update` function.

 ```Lua
 function test_medals()